 Panamic Stingray, Urotrygon aspidura

-The Panamic Stingray, Urotrygon aspidura, whose common Spanish name is Raya Redonda Panámica is a member of the American Round Stingray or Urotrygonidae Family, which is known as Raya Redondas Americanas in Mexico.
+The Panamic Stingray, Urotrygon aspidura, whose common Spanish name is raya redonda panámica is a member of the family Urotrygonidae, the American Round Stingrays, known as raya redondas Americanas in Mexico.
+Globally, there are thirteen species in the genus Urotrygon, of which five are found in Mexican waters, all in the Pacific.

 These fish have flat oval bodies that are larger in depth than in length.
 Their discs have fairly straight front margins.
 They vary in color from grayish brown in the center to reddish brown at the disc edge.
 Their undersides are off white with a pinkish tinge.
 Their heads have small eyes and a pointed snout.
 Their eyes and spiracles are on top of their heads and their mouths, nostrils, and gill slits are on their ventral sides.
 Their pelvic fins have straight rear edges.
 Their tails are slightly longer than the disc length and have a narrow rounded caudal fin.
 They feature a row of six large thorns (a key to identification) running from the base to the middle of the tail which is followed by a large venomous spine.
 Their discs are sparsely covered with small denticles.

 The Panamic Stingrays reside over and within sandy and muddy bottoms, but are occasionally found in rocky reef areas at depths up to 330 feet.
 They are most abundant at depths less than 50 feet and move to greater depths during cold-water episodes.
 They have a limited distribution being found in the Pacific south of Guerrero Negro along the west coast of Baja and along the coast of the mainland south to Guatemala.
 At present they have not been documented in the Sea of Cortez.